-We are thrilled to announce the forthcoming publication of The Collages of Helen Adam, co-published by Cuneiform Press and Further Other Book Works.
+We are thrilled to announce the release of The Collages of Helen Adam, co-published by Cuneiform Press and Further Other Book Works.
 Given the warm reception of Adam’s collages in the recent traveling exhibition, An Opening of the Field: Jess, Robert Duncan, and Their Circle, we think it’s a timely, necessary book.
+Get your copy now!

 For more on Helen Adam, please visit her PennSound author page, where you can listen to a performance of San Francisco’s Burning–featuring Helen, her sister Pat, and our own Bob Hershon–as well as Susan Howe’s interview with Adam from the late ’70’s.

 And if you don’t have Kristin Prevallet’s essential A Helen Adam Reader, pick yours up here.